dariiza/Electronic_Cars/README.md

 You can insert the variable you want to sort the list by.

-After that when you click "OK" the terminal will show you the sorted list.
+After that when you click "OK" the terminal will show you the sorted list with the relevant information.

 <img width="509" alt="Bildschirmfoto 2022-05-15 um 11 46 37" src="https://user-images.githubusercontent.com/75841587/168467008-8b30dc1d-c0a1-4131-bed9-4c56bb40e911.png">